-With the new resulting scaling law (15), it is now possible to calculate partition coefficients for sodium at varied temperature and pressure conditions.
+With the new resulting scaling law (24), it is now possible to calculate partition coefficients for sodium at varied temperature and pressure conditions.

-Figure 3 illustrates how the rising $D{Na}$ values correlate with rising pressure along the solidus temperature.
-In contrast to the fit function of Blundy et al. (1995) [13], our resulting function produces steadily rising values up to 13.2 GPa at the respective peridotite solidus temperatures.
+Figure 3 illustrates how the rising D{Na} values correlate with rising pressure along the solidus temperature.
+In contrast to the scaling law of Blundy et al. (1995) [14], our resulting scaling law produces steadily rising values up to 13.2 GPa at the respective peridotite solidus temperatures.
 After this point, the calculated values are starting to decrease.
-In contrast to our study, the model values of Blundy et al. (1995) [13]
+In contrast to our study, the model values of Blundy et al. (1995) [14] start to decline after approximately 5 GPa along the solidus temperature.
+However, Blundy et al. (1995) [14] themselves state that their scaling law is not to be used over a pressure of 4 GPa.